baltpeter/parse-play/docs/README.md

 This uses the Play Store's internal `batchexecute` endpoint with an RPC ID of `Ws7gDc`.

+**`deprecated`** The separate function for fetching data safety labels is deprecated and will be removed in a future release.
+Instead, you can use the [fetchAppDetails](README.md#fetchappdetails) function to fetch an app's metadata, which includes the data safety label.

 #### Parameters

 | Name | Type | Description |